andywer/squid/README.md

 # sqldb

-Provides SQL tagged template strings and schema definition functions for JavaScript and TypeScript.
+Provides SQL tagged template strings and schema definition functions for JavaScript and TypeScript 3.

 Parameters are always SQL-injection-proofed by default.
 You can explicitly opt-out, though, by wrapping the parameter value in `sql.raw()`.